slkzgm/twitter-like-and-retweet/README.md

 # twitter-like-and-retweet
-Automatically like and/or retweet desired twitter #HASHTAGS.
+Automatically like and/or retweet desired twitter #HASHTAGS and/or Users.

 # how to run